 Recently he also completed his first edited chapter for 'Contemporary Reflections on Critical Terrorism Studies' on Routledge.
 Last year his work was published in the periodical 'Hommes et Migrations' for the Musée de l’histoire de l’immigration in Paris and his artwork was used for the cover of 'Muslimischsein Im Sicherheitsdiskurs' in Germany.

-His work is currently at Birmingham Museum and Art Gallery and The Midlands Arts Centre, Urban Nation Museum, Berlin, and The Royal Academy Summer Exhibition in London.
-Past work has included; 'It Might be nothing but it could be something..', a commission with academics from the University of Birmingham and Eastside Projects.
-His work has been selected for the IKON for Artists.
-He was also selected for The Royal Academy Summer Exhibition 2020.
-His solo exhibition 'Suspect Objects Suspect Subjects' is currently being added to after an extended exhibition at the Brunei Gallery in London at SOAS.
-He will be presenting a sample of his work at BISA at Warwick University and at Birmingham University in September 2022.
+He continues to create artwork on CTS, diaspora, heritage, and cultural policy, exhibiting at Birmingham Museum and Art Gallery, The Midlands Arts Centre, Urban Nation Museum, Berlin, and The Royal Academy Summer Exhibition in London in 2022.
+Past work has included; 'It Might be nothing but It Could Be Something..', a commission with varied academics from the University of Birmingham and Eastside Projects.
+His work has been selected for IKON for Artists and for The Royal Academy Summer Exhibition, 2020.
+His solo exhibition 'Suspect Objects Suspect Subjects' is currently being developed after an extended exhibition at the Brunei Gallery in London at SOAS.
+He presented a sample of his work at BISA at Warwick University and at Birmingham University in September 2022.

-He is the Director of True Form Projects which has recently been awarded a 3-year grant to develop the organization and it's archive of over 3000 vinyl records.
-He produced the Four Fathers project shown at the Library of Birmingham and the 'History Of Asian Youth Culture' project shown at Birmingham City University's Parkside Gallery and at Birmingham Museum and Art Gallery.
+He is the Director of True Form Projects which has recently been awarded a 3-year grant to develop the organization and its archive of over 3000 vinyl records.
+He curated and produced the Four Fathers project shown at the Library of Birmingham and the 'History Of Asian Youth Culture' project shown at Birmingham City University's Parkside Gallery and at Birmingham Museum and Art Gallery.

 Information on artworks is available on request.